-Our 2019 discount Disneyland ticket guide offers money-saving tips & tricks, where to find deals & coupons on Disney California Adventure & Disneyland park tickets (including Star Wars Land!), pros & cons of Park Hoppers, buying from AAA v. grocery stores v. online, and basic info on which tickets are best.
-(Last updated June 26, 2019.)
+Our discount Disneyland ticket guide offers money-saving tips & tricks, where to find deals & coupons on Disney California Adventure & Disneyland park tickets, pros & cons of Park Hoppers, buying from AAA v. grocery stores v. online, and basic info on which tickets are best.
+(Last updated August 11, 2019.)

 If all you want to know is the cheapest, best, and safest place to buy Disneyland tickets, our top recommendation is Get Away Today.
 They have excellent discounts on 2-day to 5-day tickets, including their “Extra Day Free” promo.
-For many people, a 5-day ticket is too much; fortunately, there are plenty of tickets for shorter durations that are also discounted.
+They also have tickets valid through December 31, 2020, meaning you can purchase tickets now and use them at any point in 2019 or 2020 without having to worry about the next price increase!

 We should note that purchasing tickets now locks in current prices.
 Meaning that even if prices increase for your travel dates, you don’t pay the increased cost if you purchase before the increase happens.
-If you’re visiting in October through December 2019, buying tickets sooner rather than later is a savvy safeguard that could save you even more money.
+If you’re visiting in October 2019 through December 2020 (yes, 2020!), buying tickets sooner rather than later is a savvy safeguard that could save you even more money.

 For now, Get Away Today’s 5-day ticket deal and hotel bundles are your best options for the biggest savings.
 The hotel packages save much more than individual discounts on tickets and hotels, so it’s a great option if you need to book both.
 Consult our Anaheim Hotel Reviews & Rankingspost for our favorite hotels in the area–we’ve stayed in and reviewed ~50 hotels near Disneyland.